breatheco-de/exercise-terminal-challenge/README.md

 This command line challenge is designed to make become familiar with the bash/command line.
 The challenge goes over the most used commands every developer needs to know, in order to succeed in real life.

-> We strongly recomend the reading [The Command Line lesson](https://breatheco.de/en/lesson/the-command-line/) on the BreatheCode platform.
+> :exclamation: We strongly recomend the reading [The Command Line lesson](https://breatheco.de/en/lesson/the-command-line/) on the BreatheCode platform.

 ## Installation (for everyone)